open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 # Collect and store results
 concat_results!(result_store, start_year, end_year, reps)

+# Save results
+# Recommend creating a specific directory for results as it outputs a set of three files
+# a netCDF, a CSV, and a JSON file of metadata
+mkdir("./example")
+save_result_store("./example", result_store)
 ```

 The RME stores all data in memory, so for larger number of replicates it may be better